 Students may appeal a grade when they believe there has been a miscalculation of their grade.
 They may also appeal a grade if they believe their grade was not calculated consistently, fairly, equitably, or without discrimination.
-Details on how to appeal a grade along with the form can be found on the forms webpage.
+Details on how to appeal a grade along with the form can be found on the Shippensburg University - Graduate Success Center Forms